SbonisoGordonMzizi/SbonisoGordonMzizi/README.md

 ## I'm a Developer,Network Engineer, Redhat Engineer!!

-- 🔭 I am super interested in CyberSec,Web Full Stack,Destributed Systems and NetWork Programming
+- 🔭 I am super interested in CyberSec,Web Backend ,Destributed Systems and NetWork Programming
 - 🌱 I’m currently learning python and java network programming
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to gym